Loading Data

 Note

-When ignoring source data file fields and the target table exists, the set of fields that are not ignored must align, in type & number in their order in the source file, with the target table columns into which the data will be loaded.
+• When ignoring source data file fields, the set of fields that are not ignored must align, in type & number in their order in the source file, with the target table columns into which the data will be loaded.

 Choose a comma-separated list of fields from the source file(s) to load, in the specified order, identifying fields by either POSITION or NAME.
 If mapping by NAME, the specified names must match the source file field names exactly.